 - Then take a sketch pen of a different color, and make an adequate size box on the paper.

-- Close your eyes for a minute of two.
+- Close your eyes for a few seconds.
 When you open your eyes you will first notice the box that stands out because of its color, as it looks different on the page.

 - Again, this will grab the attention of your readers, thus increasing the chances of them clicking on the ad.